-Angle: use the Angle slider to rotate the crop frame.
+Use the Angle slider in the Crop and Rotate section on the left to rotate the crop frame.
 This way, you can fix the horizon level.

 Step 4: Click Apply.
 A star icon will appear on the clip once you've applied cropping.